StreamlabsSupport/Streamlabs-Desktop/README.md

 4. Restart Streamlabs OBS.
 5. Try going live.

-If the above steps did not work then `Clear Cache and Restart` found in Settings.
+If the above steps did not work then `Delete Cache and Restart` found in Settings.
 This will **wipe** all user data, including scenes and settings, but after logging in the cloud recovery should recover your scenes.
 You need to **redo** your settings but this could fix the not going live issue.

 ## Recording is not working or saved